telerik/kendo-ui-core/docs/api/javascript/dataviz/ui/diagram.md

 In the **force-directed layout** this setting defines the optimal length between 2 nodes, which directly correlates to the state of the link between them.
 If a link is longer than there will be a force pulling the nodes together, if the link is shorter the force will push the nodes apart.
 The optimal length is more and indication in the algorithm than a guarantee that all nodes will be at this distance.
 The result of the layout is really a combination of the incidence structure of the diagram, the initial topology (positions of the nodes) and the number of iterations.

 In the **layered layout** it defines the minimum distance between nodes on the same level.
-Due to the nature of the algorithm this distance will only be respected if the the whole crossing of links and optimimzation does not induce a shift of the siblings.
+Due to the nature of the algorithm this distance will only be respected if the the whole crossing of links and optimization does not induce a shift of the siblings.

 *This setting is specific to the force-directed layout and layered layout*